mixpanel/mixpanel-android/readme.txt

   com.mixpanel.android.MPConfig.DisableFallback (value: a boolean)

-      If provided and equal to "true", the library will not attempt to send data over HTTP if HTTPS fails
+      If provided and equal to "false", the library will attempt to send data over HTTP if HTTPS fails

   com.mixpanel.android.MPConfig.AutoCheckForSurveys (value: a boolean)